osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 _See the section of the guide on [Partitioning](./07-partitioning.md) for more details._

-The `customizations.partitioning_mode` variable can be used to select how the disk image will be partitioned.
-See the [Partitioning](./07-partitioning.md) guide for full semantics.

-Supported modes:
-- `auto-lvm` (default) uses raw unless [filesystem customizations](#filesystems) are included, in which case it uses LVM.
-- `raw` always uses raw partitions
+The `customizations.partitioning_mode` variable controls how filesystem customizations change the image type’s **base** partition table.
+The base layout itself depends on the image type: some defaults are plain partitions, others already use LVM (for example Fedora Server) or Btrfs.

+To see a type’s default, open its [image description](./09-image-descriptions/index.md) and inspect `partition_table` in the YAML (plain root shows a filesystem `payload` with a `mountpoint`; LVM shows `logical_volumes`).

+Not every image type accepts `partitioning_mode` / `filesystem` — check that page’s supported blueprint options list.

+Supported modes (when the image type allows them):
+- `auto-lvm` (default) — keep the image type’s base layout when you do not add new mountpoints; if the base is plain and the blueprint adds new mountpoints via [filesystems](#filesystems), convert to LVM
+- `raw` — keep plain partitions (never convert to LVM or Btrfs; unsupported if the base is already LVM)
-- `lvm` always uses LVM partitions
+- `lvm` — always LVM
-- `btrfs` converts the root partition to a Btrfs volume (extra mountpoints become subvolumes; see [Partitioning](./07-partitioning.md))
+- `btrfs` — always Btrfs for root (extra mountpoints become subvolumes; see [Partitioning](./07-partitioning.md))

 <Tabs values={tabValues} >
 <TabItem value="on-premises" >